-- IBRA WA (regions subregions) - Pre-European Vegetation

-(f) Native vegetation should not be cleared if it is growing in, or in association with, an environment associated with a watercourse or wetland.

-According to available databases, there are no watercourses or wetlands within the application area (GIS Database).
+- IBRA WA (regions subregions) - Pre-European Vegetation (f) Native vegetation should not be cleared if it is growing in, or in association with, an environment associated with a watercourse or wetland.
+Comments Proposal is not likely to be at variance to this Principle According to available databases, there are no watercourses or wetlands within the application area (GIS Database).
 The vegetation within the application area is not considered to be growing in association with any watercourse or wetland.
 Based on the above, the proposed clearing is not likely to be at variance to this Principle.

-GIS Databse:
+Methodology GIS Database: